 For those of you reading this with little alpine experience, I only recommend hiking to the saddle in the winter (you still may need crampons) and to the summit in the summer.

-The Ben Lomond hike starts right in Queenstown town center at the end of Brecon Street.
+The Ben Lomond track starts right in Queenstown town center at the end of Brecon Street.
 This is also the place where you catch the gondola to the Skyline complex above Queenstown up at Bob’s Peak (where the Luge is!)

-If walk to the end of Brecon Street, you’ll see clearly marked signs that point you to the trail.
+If you walk to the end of Brecon Street, you’ll see clearly marked signs that point you to the trail.

-But you’re not looking for signs to the “Ben Lomond Trail” and instead, you’re looking for signs to the “Tiki Trail.”
+However, you’re not looking for signs to the “Ben Lomond Trail” and instead, you’re looking for signs to the “Tiki Trail.”
 This is because the first part of the Ben Lomond track is actually the Tiki Trail (also known as the Queenstown gondola walk.)
 The Ben Lomond trail officially starts at the end of this trail.

 A few blogs online talk about starting from towards Fernhill.
 Don’t take this route, there are so many trails in this area its very easy to get lost!
 Start on Brecon Street at the bottom of the gondola.